The ultimate Snowdonia adventure

 Whether you're doing it for charity, with a group of friends, as a family outing or just for your own pleasure MountainXperience can take the hassle out of planning your adventure and keep you safe on the day.
 We only work with qualified and experienced mountain guides who are fully insured and hold up-to-date first aid certificates to ensure your safety.
 We've been exploring Snowdonia's mountains for over a decade and we love nothing more than sharing them with you.

 If you're ready to book your mountain day with MountainXperience, simply choose your preferred date from our live availability calendar and our booking partners FareHarbor will arrange everything for you.
-If you'd like to hire one of our guides for a private booking then get in touch.

 Frequently Asked Questions